Spherical convolutional neural networks can improve brain microstructure estimation from diffusion MRI data: Introduction

 Most dMRI data analysis methods are based on signal models that express the measured signal as a function of parameters of interest and can be fit to data by numerically minimizing an objective function \citep{novikov2019quantifying}.
-An important requirement for microstructural neuroimaging methods is orientational invariance (e.g., estimated parameters should not depend on how the subject's head is oriented in the scanner).
-Furthermore, it is often desirable for the parameter estimates not to depend on the orientation distribution of the microscopic structures (e.g., an estimate of neurite density should not depend on whether the neurites are aligned or crossing).
-These two requirements are often achieved by averaging over the acquired diffusion encoding directions, a method known as "powder-averaging" like in the field of solid-state nuclear magnetic resonance (NMR).
-The number of acquisition directions required for an orientationally invariant powder-averaged signal depends on the properties of tissue microstructure and diffusion encoding \citep{szczepankiewicz2019tensor}.
-Fitting signal models to powder-averaged signals is often referred to as the "spherical mean technique" (SMT), a term introduced by \cite{kaden2016quantitative}.
+An essential requirement for microstructural neuroimaging methods is low rotational variance (i.e., estimated parameters should not depend on how the subject's head is oriented in the scanner).
+Furthermore, it is often desirable for the parameter estimates to be independent of the orientation distribution of the microscopic structures (e.g., an estimate of axon density should not depend on whether the axons are aligned or crossing).
+These two requirements are often achieved by acquiring high-angular resolution diffusion imaging (HARDI) data and averaging over the diffusion encoding directions, which is referred to as "powder-averaging", a term borrowed from the field of solid-state nuclear magnetic resonance (NMR).
+The number of acquisition directions required for a nearly rotationally invariant powder-averaged signal depends on the properties of tissue microstructure and diffusion encoding \citep{szczepankiewicz2019tensor}.
+Fitting models to powder-averaged signals is often referred to as the "spherical mean technique" (SMT), a term introduced by \cite{kaden2016quantitative}.
 While powder-averaging enables the estimation of various microstructural parameters \citep{jespersen2013orientationally, lasivc2014microanisotropy, kaden2016quantitative, kaden2016multi, szczepankiewicz2016link, henriques2020correlation, palombo2020sandi, gyori2021potential}, a significant amount of information is lost during averaging.
+Therefore, it may be beneficial to estimate the parameters directly from full data without powder-averaging.